skimkoh/bigdata-goodreads/README.md

 * See some reviews
   * You can see reviews of a book by clicking on a specific book.
 Books can be found at pathnames `/catalog`, `/search` and the home page itself.
 This will redirect you to the `/info` page, where you can see the book information and the reviews.
 * Add a new book
   * You can add a new book by going to the pathname `/search`, which can be directed from the home page via the left-hand side menu bar under 'Search'.
 When adding a new book, you can add a screenshot of the book (which will show whether it succeeded via the top right hand green tick) with the book title, the price and some description.
-This will redirect you back to `/search` after a successful addition. __Note that all inputs cannot take in messages with singe/double quotes.__
+This will redirect you back to `/search` after a successful addition. __Note that all inputs cannot take in messages with singe/double quotation marks.__
 * Add a new review
   * You can add a new review of a book at the pathname `/info` by clicking on a book.
-The review section is located after the book details section, where you can click on the right-hand side 'Add a New Review' button to add. __Note that all inputs cannot take in messages with singe/double quotes.__
+The review section is located after the book details section, where you can click on the right-hand side 'Add a New Review' button to add. __Note that all inputs cannot take in messages with singe/double quotation marks.__

 #### Additional features:
 * Home Page
   * Carousel with Recently Added Books.
 This will give you the latest books added.
 * Search function (under `/search`)
-  * Search bar that searches through 'Book Title', 'Price' and 'Description'
+  * Search bar (top right) that is able to search through 'Book Title', 'Price' and 'Description'
-  * Filter columns that are shown
+  * Filter columns (top right) that are shown
 * Catalog
-  * Filter books by Categories
+  * See all books.
+You can filter books by categories.
 * Edit Reviews
-   * Edit reviews that are just posted (Unable to handle quotation marks)
+   * Edit reviews that are just posted. __Note that all inputs cannot take in messages with singe/double quotation marks.__
 * Delete Books and Reviews
+   * You can delete books/reviews via the red button next to the book/reviews.
 * Sort Reviews for a Particular Book
-  * Sort reviews by 'Latest', 'Most Stars', 'Helpful'
+  * Sort reviews by 'Latest', 'Most Stars' and 'Helpful'.
 * Rating Summary
-  * Gives percentage of ratings (according to stars)
+  * Gives percentage of ratings (according to stars).

 ## Backend